 But the proposed new U.S. sanctions would effectively freeze those assets, and if the measures are implemented, Iran would no longer be able to use Japan's oil payments freely, which could further curb Japan's oil purchases from Iran, the Nikkei report said.

-The United States is expected to set the details of the new sanctions from now on and implement them from around February, the report added.
+The United States is set to implement the new sanctions from February, the report added.